devtron-labs/devtron/docs/user-guide/creating-application/workflow/cd-pipeline.md

 Devtron now supports attaching multiple deployment pipelines to a single build pipeline, in its workflow editor.
 This feature lets you deploy an image first to stage, run tests and then deploy the same image to production.

-Please follow the steps mentioned below to create sequential pipelines :
+Please follow the steps mentioned below to create sequential pipelines:

 1. After creating CI/build pipeline, create a CD pipeline by clicking on the `+` sign on CI pipeline and configure the CD pipeline as per your requirements.
 2. To add another CD Pipeline sequentially after previous one, again click on + sign on the last CD pipeline.